ferrybig/SpamTracker/README.md

     spamtracker: off | help | faq | legal | ...

-The default mode is "chat only", when the extension generates desktop notifications (with sound) based on the reports of spam posts in chat by the [Smoke Detector](https://github.com/Charcoal-SE/SmokeDetector/wiki) bot.
+The default mode is "chat only", when the extension generates desktop notifications (with sound, configurable in the options menu) based on the reports of spam posts in chat by the [Smoke Detector](https://github.com/Charcoal-SE/SmokeDetector/wiki) bot.
 You can:

 * click the notification to open the post in a new window, or
 * click "False Report" to dismiss it as such, or